MinisterioPublicoRJ/inloco/README-GEOSERVER.md

 # GeoServer

 Our GeoServer admin panel runs on MPRJ network and is not exposed to the Internet.
-The frontend makes calls to a nginx proxy, which forward WMS/WFS requests only.
+The frontend makes calls to a nginx proxy, which only forwards WMS/WFS requests.

+This document will detail the tags used on the layers to add different caracteristics on the inLoco frontend.

 ## Layers tags